Herta Ware: Early life

-Ware was born Herta Schwartz in Wilmington, Delaware, the daughter of Helen Ware, a musician and violin teacher, and Laszlo Schwartz, an actor who was born in Budapest.
-Her mother's brother was Harold Ware, who headed the Ware Group, the most extensive Soviet spy ring in American history — and her maternal grandmother was labor organizer and socialist Ella Reeve Bloor, the co-founder of the Communist Labor Party of America and later a member of the central committee of the Communist Party USA.
+Ware was born Herta Schwartz in Wilmington, Delaware.
+Her mother, Helen Ware, was a musician and violin teacher.
+Her father, Laszlo Schwartz, was an actor who was born in Budapest.

+Her maternal uncle, Harold Ware, headed the Ware Group, the most extensive Soviet spy ring in American history.

+Her maternal grandmother was labor organizer and socialist Ella Reeve Bloor, the co-founder of the Communist Labor Party of America, and later a member of the central committee of the Communist Party USA.

 Her father was Jewish and her mother was Christian.

 Career

 Ware made her Broadway debut in Let Freedom Ring (November 6, 1935–February 1936), co-starring husband Will Geer, whom she had married in 1934.
 The couple appeared together in other New York plays, including Bury the Dead (1936), Prelude (1936), 200 Were Chosen (1936) and Journeyman (1938), and Six O'Clock Theatre (1948), all of which were short-lived.

 She made her on-screen debut in 1978, when she appeared in the television film, A Question of Guilt.
 Subsequently, she appeared in her first feature film 1980, The Black Marble.
 Her second feature film was Dr. Heckyl and Mr. Hype, which featured Oliver Reed.
 She starred in 2010 in 1984.

 She is perhaps most recognized for her performance in the classic film Ron Howard's Cocoon, and appeared in the sequel Cocoon: The Return.
 She appeared in Critters 2: The Main Course as "Nana".

 She had roles in several other well-known films such as, Species, Practical Magic, with Sandra Bullock and Nicole Kidman, and Cruel Intentions, with Sarah Michelle Gellar and Ryan Phillippe.
 Her role in the 1992 television film Crazy in Love earned her a CableACE Award for Supporting Actress in a Movie or Miniseries.

 Ware made many guest appearances on classic television series including, Knots Landing, Highway to Heaven, Cagney & Lacey, The Golden Girls and ER, to name a few.

-She and her daughter, Ellen both made guest appearances on Star Trek: The Next Generation and Beauty and the Beast.
+Along with her daughter, Ellen Geer, she made guest appearances on Star Trek: The Next Generation and Beauty and the Beast.